Residential Plumbing Inspection Checklist You Can Trust

 Every homeowner wants to avoid a flooded bathroom or a broken water heater.
 But most problems don’t start big, they start quietly.
 A small drip behind a wall.
 A loose hose under the sink.
 A clog that’s been forming for weeks.

 Without regular inspections, these small issues get missed.
 And by the time they show up, it’s often too late.
+That’s why having a reliable plumbing inspection checklist is so important for every homeowner.

 At Solid Plumbing & Drains, Inc., we help families throughout San Diego keep their homes safe, clean, and efficient.
 We’ve seen firsthand how routine inspections save people thousands of dollars and weeks of stress.
 This checklist is based on the same steps we use during our professional inspections, broken down so you can do a basic version yourself.